We’re Engaged! When Should We Learn the Marquette Method?

 Give (or Get) the Gift of Marquette

 Professional Marquette Method instruction can be a perfect wedding present for the right engaged couple.
 I sell beautiful gift certificates you can tuck into a wedding card.
-They never expire and are redeemable through me for a comprehensive training package for one couple (they are also available in any denomination).
+They never expire and are redeemable through Vitae Fertility for a comprehensive training package for one couple (they are also available in any denomination).

 I also sell an all-in-one Marquette Method starter package.
-It includes my comprehensive training package for one couple along with a Clearblue Fertility Monitor and a box of test sticks.
+It includes my comprehensive training package for one couple along with a Clearblue fertility monitor and a box of test sticks.
 I’ll package it up and mail your gift anywhere in the world.

 The Marquette Method is a good choice for newly-married couples hoping to become pregnant in the near future.
 The Clearblue monitor, of course, was designed to help couples achieve pregnancy, so right out of the box it can be helpful when you’re trying to become pregnant.